-Notice to all students, parents/guardians and employees of the Ripon Unified School District
+Notice to all Students, Parents/Guardians and Employees of the Ripon Unified School District

-Assembly Bill 2260 went into effect on January 1, 2001.
-This legislation enacted Education Code sections 17608 et seq. which requires, among other things, that the school districts notify parents and staff about the use of pesticides at school.
-The purpose of this legislation is to reduce exposure to toxic pesticides through information and application of an integrated pest management system at schools.
-Pursuant to the requirements of this legislation, the Ripon Unified School District or its designees\ expect to use the following pesticides at its campuses during the upcoming year:
+Education Code sections 17608 et seq. requires, among other things, that school districts notify parents and staff about the use of pesticides at school.
+The purpose is to reduce exposure to toxic pesticides through information and application of an integrated pest management system at schools.
+Towards this end, and pursuant to the requirements of this legislation, please be advised of the following:

+The Ripon Unified School District expects to use the following pesticides at its campuses during the upcoming year: